 Local buses are run by Alsa.
 There's a semi-helpful route map on Alsa's website.
-Buses heading for the ville nouvelle stop at Pl de Foucauld in front of Djemaa El Fna.
+Buses heading for the Ville Nouvelle stop at Place de Foucauld in front of Djemaa El Fna.
 Services start around 6am and finish between 9.30pm and 10pm with buses on most routes running every 15 to 20 minutes.

 Key bus lines include the following: